An appropriate statistical approach for nonequilibrium particle production: Results

-The full--chemical nonequilibrium predicts a further enhancement in the $\mathrm{K}^+/\pi^+$ ratio, especially at $3\lesssim\sqrt{s_{NN}}\lesssim 10$~GeV.
-At these energies, a detailed beam energy scan by the STAR and the CBM experiments, for instance, is recommended to refine the conclusion whether partial-- or full--chemical nonequilibrium excellently reproduces the nonmonotonic horn--structure of the $\mathrm{K}^+/\pi^+$ ratio, at AGS, SPS and low RHIC energies.
+The full-chemical nonequilibrium hypothesis suggests that there will be a further increase in the $\mathrm{K}^+/\pi^+$ ratio, especially when the center-of-mass energy $\sqrt{s_{NN}}$ is between 3 and 10 GeV.
+To refine the conclusion regarding whether partial- or full-chemical nonequilibrium accurately reproduces the nonmonotonic horn-structure of the $\mathrm{K}^+/\pi^+$ ratio at AGS, SPS, and low RHIC energies, it is highly recommended to conduct a comprehensive beam energy scan using the STAR and CBM experiments.
+This scan will provide valuable insights and contribute to a better understanding of the phenomenon.